pandey-ankit/coherence-new/lab6/lab6.md

 ## Task 2: Build and run the example

-In this step, we will run various CURL command a number of time and observe the behaviour of the responses and view the session cache in Coherence.
-We will use the `-c` option of curl to save and utilize session cookies to simulate the same sessions.
+In this step, we will run various CURL command a number of times and observe the behaviour of the responses and view the session cache in Coherence.
+We will use the `-c` option of curl to save and utilize session cookies to ensure proper session association.

 1. In a terminal, issue the following command to build the application: